HDembinski/autobib/README.md

 `ln -s /path/to/bibtex-autobib /some/path/bibtex`

-where `/some/path/bibtex` comes before the original `bibtex` command in the PATH environment variable.
+where `/some/path/bibtex` comes before the path in which the original `bibtex` command is located in the PATH environment variable.
 Be careful that you do not override the original `bibtex` command.

 After doing that, you can check whether the command `bibtex` is calling `autobib` by calling `bibtex --version` on the command-line.
 You should see something like this
 ```